LogtalkDotOrg/logtalk3/manuals/_sources/refman/predicates/threaded_once_1_2.rst.txt

 The ``threaded_once/2`` variant returns a threaded call identifier tag that can be used with the :ref:`threaded_exit/2 <predicates_threaded_exit_1_2>` and :ref:`predicates_threaded_cancel_1` predicates.
-Tags shall be regarded as opaque terms; users shall not rely on its type.
+Tags shall be regarded as opaque terms; users shall not rely on their type.

 .. note::